How do I limit spam in comments?

 ePublishing has developed a number of ways to decrease the amount of spam in the comments on your website.
 However, we can't guarantee spam will disappear completely.

-This will bring down spam by not allowing anonymous bots to post comments.
-This requires your readers to register before commenting.
+Change the value from False to True.
+This will help bring down spam on your site because it requires your readers to register before commenting.

 There could always be the spammer that doesn't mind registering, so for those you can always flag the comments as spam in the admin tools, but don't delete them.